-- Polished Nickel – Polished NIckel is incredibly timeless.
-The nickel finish which has a higher shine.
+- Polished Nickel – Polished Nickel is incredibly timeless.
+The nickel finish has a higher shine.

-- Brush Antique Nickel – Brushed Antique Nickel is the same finish as a brushed nickel except the finish is made to look antique; there are some dark accents in the metal finish giving it an antique look.
+- Brush Antique Nickel – Brushed Antique Nickel is the same finish as brushed nickel, except the finish is made to look antique; some dark accents in the metal finish give it an antique look.

 - Pewtered Nickel – Pewtered Nickel is a nickel finish that gives a pewtered look and feel.

-- Black Nickel Polish – The black nickel polish is a unique color where black is place on the nickel to give a black nickel look.
+- Black Nickel Polish – Black nickel polish is a unique color where black is placed on the nickel to give a black nickel look.

-As you can see, both Brass and Nickel are very versatile metals that can be finished into various looks and finishes.
-One of the great things about both metals is that they are excellent metals for Home Decor and Home Furnishing Products.
+As you can see, both Brass and Nickel are versatile metals that can be finished with various looks and finishes.
+One of the great things about both metals is that they are excellent for Home Decor and Home Furnishing Products.

 Subscribe to our Mondoro Company Limited YouTube Channel filled with great videos and information by clicking here.